 Hike Whiteside Mountain near Highlands, NC, climbing to exceptional summit views from the mountain’s sheer, 750-foot, towering rock walls.

-The Whiteside Mountain Trail climbs this impressive mountaintop, looping two miles to incredible overlook after incredible overlook.
-The trail is a gorgeous hike in any season, but particularly beautiful in fall, when the surrounding hardwood forest is painted in the beautiful, golden colors of autumn.
-The hike’s stunning beauty, close proximity to the towns of Highlands and Cashiers, relatively short length and moderate elevation gains contribute to its immense popularity.
-If you’re seeking solitude at Whiteside, visit on early morning weekdays for the best chance for some silent summit bliss.
+This hike climbs this impressive mountaintop, looping two miles to incredible overlook after incredible overlook.
+The trail is a gorgeous hike in any season, but particularly beautiful in fall, when the beautiful, golden colors of autumn paint the surrounding hardwood forest .
+The hike’s stunning beauty, proximity to the towns of Highlands and Cashiers, relatively short length and moderate elevation gains contribute to its immense popularity.
+If you’re seeking solitude on the mountain, visit on early morning weekdays for the best chance for some silent summit bliss.

-The hike departs from the Whiteside Mountain trailhead, northeast of downtown Highlands (view maps and driving directions), hiking eastbound.
+The adventure begins at a trailhead northeast of downtown Highlands (view maps and driving directions), hiking eastbound.
 The trail begins a nearly unrelenting hike to the mountain’s summit, following a wide gravel roadbed, reaching a trail intersection at .1 mile.
-From here, the Whiteside Mountain Trail loops around the mountain’s summit; this hike takes the steeper route to the summit (and the fastest route to the summit’s views), turning right and following blue trail blazes.
+From here, the trail loops around the mountain’s summit; this hike takes the steeper, faster route to the summit, turning right and following blue trail blazes.

-The trail veers to the northeast, following Whiteside’s elongated ridge, continuing the climb.
-As the elevation rises, the drop offs from the overlooks become more sheer, and the views become even more breathtaking.
+The trail veers to the northeast, following the mountain’s elongated ridge, continuing the climb.
+As the elevation rises, the drop-offs from the overlooks become sheerer, and the views become even more breathtaking.
 Cables offer some edge protection at the steepest of the overlooks.

 From the hike’s midpoint, it’s a steady and continuous downhill back to the trailhead.
 The hike passes a side trail to an overlook platform just before rounding a sharp curve, catching the last of the trail’s incredible views at an overlook at 1.2 miles.
-Views from the overlook extend northward, reaching to the headwaters of the Chattooga River and Whiteside Mountain’s nearby, craggy prominence, Devil’s Courthouse.
+Views from the overlook extend northward, reaching to the headwaters of the Chattooga River and the nearby, craggy prominence at Devils Courthouse.

 More hiking adventures near Highlands and Cashiers